 Physical vs. Psychological Dependence

 Not everyone experiences dependence in the same way.
 Some people become physically dependent while others become psychologically dependent.
 However, many drug users experience both types of dependence.
 Psychological dependence refers to when someone uses a drug in response to stressful events or other identified triggers.
 For example, they may feel the need to use after they go to see a particular individual or visit a specific location.

 Physical dependence occurs after consistent use over a long period.
 Eventually, the body becomes reliant on the substance, and systems and cells start to function differently.
 When the person stops taking the drug and it leaves the body, the individual will experience uncomfortable withdrawal symptoms.
 That’s because the body gets used to the presence of the substance.
 The uncomfortable and often painful withdrawal symptoms often drive addiction.

-Treatment for Dependence and Addiction
+Treatment for Drug Dependence and Drug Addiction

 It can be difficult to beat either dependence or addiction without professional help.
 Usually, individuals need several types of support including psychotherapy, lifestyle change, and in some cases, medication.
 It’s never a good idea to quit cold turkey or to try to taper off use without medical supervision.
 Quitting suddenly can be especially dangerous for people with long-term addictions.

 Sometimes, withdrawal symptoms can be life-threatening, so you’ll need someone on hand to treat any complications.
 Undergoing medical detox also helps you to be better prepared for rehab and long-term treatment.
 It’s important to note that detox is only the start of the process and you’ll need to learn several new skills in order to maintain your sobriety.
 Relapse is a normal part of recovery so you shouldn’t give up if you find yourself using again after being clean for some time.

 Let Asheville Recovery Center Help You